baoduy/hbd.astro-paper/src/content/blog/az-02-pulumi-private-ask-env-architecture.md

 ---

-## Component Details

-### Azure Firewall

-At the core of the security setup is **Azure Firewall**, deployed in the **Firewall Subnet** (`192.168.30.0/26`) and **Firewall Management Subnet** (`192.168.30.64/26`).
-This firewall is configured with a **public IP address** and acts as the only exit point for internet traffic.

-- **Outbound Traffic Control**: The Azure Firewall inspects all outgoing (internal) traffic, ensuring that only authorized connections reach destination resources.
-  Firewall rules are set to allow specific outbound traffic, such as to approved IP ranges or specific services.
-- **No Inbound NAT Rules**: In this setup, inbound Network Address Translation (NAT) rules are not configured.
-  This means unsolicited inbound traffic from the internet is blocked, enhancing the security posture.
-- **Network Traffic Control**: The Azure Firewall prevents direct access to the AKS cluster and other resources within the virtual network.
-  All traffic is tightly controlled, and only legitimate internal traffic can interact with the resources.

-### General Subnet:

-The **General Subnet** (`192.168.30.128/27`) this is dedicated subnet for private link Azure resources, hosts essential infrastructure services required for application operations.
-This subnet is entirely internal, with no public access allowed.

-Below are some widely-used Azure services commonly deployed in secure environments:

-- **Azure Key Vault**: Stores secrets, encryption keys, and certificates securely, accessed exclusively through private endpoints to prevent public exposure.
-- **Azure Storage Account**: Provides persistent storage for applications and workloads, using private endpoints to ensure secure, internal-only communication.
-- **Database Services**: Includes managed databases like Azure SQL Database or Cosmos DB, which operate securely within the virtual network, accessible only via private connections.
-- **Azure Service Bus (Premium Tier)**: Facilitates communication between services, enabling decoupled and scalable messaging while maintaining security with private endpoints.
-- **Other Azure Services**: Most Azure services support private links.
-In private environments, all resources are configured to remain as isolated and private as possible.

-Each of these services communicates internally with components like the AKS cluster and virtual machines through private endpoints, significantly enhancing security by preventing any direct public exposure.

-### AKS Subnet:

-The **AKS Subnet** (`192.168.31.0/24`) houses the Azure Kubernetes Service (AKS) cluster, where all containerized workloads are deployed and orchestrated.

-- **Private Cluster Configuration**: The AKS cluster is configured as a **private cluster**, meaning the Kubernetes API server is not accessible from the public internet.
-Communication with the API server is handled via a private endpoint within the virtual network.
-- **Pod Networking**: Pod networking is managed within this subnet, allowing the AKS cluster to securely communicate with other services like databases or storage located in the General Subnet.
-- **Azure Firewall Integration**: The Azure Firewall restricts any external traffic from directly accessing the AKS nodes.
-Only authorized internal traffic can interact with Kubernetes resources.

-### CloudPC and DevOps Subnets

-These subnets host specific workloads related to cloud desktops and DevOps operations.

-#### CloudPC Subnet (`192.168.32.0/25`)

-- Contains virtual desktops that allow secure access to internal resources.
-- Provides a secure environment for users needing access to internal tools and services.
-- Eliminates the need for exposing resources to the public internet.

-#### DevOps Subnet (`192.168.32.128/27`)

-- Houses virtual machines and other resources required for DevOps operations.
-- Can include CI/CD pipelines, automation tools, and management servers.
-- Isolated from the AKS cluster and other critical infrastructure to provide an extra layer of security.

-## Internal Network Communication

-The environment is built on a **hub-and-spoke** model, with Azure Firewall acting as the central point for controlling traffic.
-Internal communication between the subnets occurs over private IP addresses.

-- **Routing**: Traffic between subnets is routed through the virtual network, and the Azure Firewall controls any necessary traffic filtering.
-- **Isolation**: Each subnet is isolated using Network Security Groups (NSGs) and Azure Firewall rules, minimizing lateral movement in case of a security breach.
-- **Private Endpoints**: Services like Azure Key Vault and Storage Account use private endpoints, ensuring that all communication stays within the Azure network.

----

 ## Conclusion

-By carefully designing your network architecture with security in mind, you can leverage the full power of Azure services while keeping your workloads safe from external threats.
-This private AKS environment provides a secure, scalable, and flexible foundation for running containerized applications.
+Designing the network architecture with a strong focus on security allows us to fully utilize Azure services while safeguarding our workloads from external threats.
+This private AKS environment offers a robust, scalable, and adaptable platform for deploying containerized applications.

-- **Complete Isolation**: Critical resources are not exposed to the public internet.
-Access to services is secured via private endpoints and controlled through Azure Firewall.
+- **Complete Isolation**: Essential resources remain shielded from the public internet.
+Service access is secured through private endpoints and managed by Azure Firewall.
-- **Centralized Security Management**: Azure Firewall provides a single point of control for managing and securing all network traffic in and out of the environment.
+- **Centralized Security Management**: Azure Firewall acts as a unified control point for overseeing and securing all network traffic entering and leaving the environment.
-- **Scalability and Flexibility**: Each subnet can be independently scaled based on workload needs, providing flexibility in expanding the AKS cluster or adding more services.
+- **Scalability and Flexibility**: Each subnet can be scaled independently according to workload demands, offering flexibility in expanding the AKS cluster or integrating additional services.
-- **Reduced Attack Surface**: By isolating services into different subnets and using Azure Firewall as a gatekeeper, the attack surface is drastically reduced, minimizing the risk of unauthorized access.
+- **Reduced Attack Surface**: By segmenting services into distinct subnets and employing Azure Firewall as a protective barrier, the attack surface is significantly minimized, reducing the risk of unauthorized access.
-- **Efficient Communication**: Private endpoints and internal routing ensure efficient communication between services without exposing them to external networks.
+- **Efficient Communication**: Private endpoints and internal routing facilitate seamless communication between services without exposing them to external networks.

 ---